VladislavAntonyuk/ContinueOnPC/README.md

 1. Start desktop app.
 1. Enter the same data as on step 2.
 1. Click connect.
 1. Switch back to the iOS app.
 Click Test button.
-If everything is correct, the link should appear in Firebase Readtime database.
+If everything is correct, the link should appear in Firebase Realtime database.
 1. Switch back to the desktop.
 The browser should open the new tab with the link from the phone.